prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

 **node.js**,

-node.js_ is a javascript tool that encourages the paradigm of event-driven programming, similar to what we see in web-browsers.
+node.js_ is a Javascript tool that encourages the paradigm of event-driven programming, similar to what we see in web-browsers.
 It is one of the fastest growing language-tool-kit.